 Originally documented in prison inmates and the elderly, chronophobia is now increasingly reported in millennials and Gen Z. Time as a predator you can never outrun.

-Short-form video versions of each fear go live daily on TikTok and Instagram.
+Short-form video versions of each fear go live on TikTok and Instagram.
 Follow @the.fear.list to never miss one.

 I'm a fully grown adult and I still check under the bed every single night.
 I don't know what I'm expecting to find.
 I just can't stop.